Bouhm/stardew-valley-mods/NPCMapLocations/README.md

 ## Adding location markers

 Users can also add markers for buildings that will display on the existing map instead of creating a custom map for them.

+Here is a video guide on doing this part.

 ## Adding location tooltips